growbit/turbogwt-databind/README.md

 ### From View to Model
 1. User inputs value
 2. View sends value to Presenter
-3. Presenter unformats value (if exists)
+3. Presenter unformats value (if coudl not unformat, throw UnableToFormatException)
-4. Presenter validates value (if no there is no validator, then is always valid)
+4. Presenter validates value (if there is no validator, then is always valid)
 5. Presenter notifies the View about the validation result
 6. If valid, Presenter sends value to Model

 ### From Model to View
 1. System updates Model
 2. System calls refresh() on Presenter
-3. Presenter formats value (if exists)
+3. Presenter formats value (if formatter was bound)
 4. Presenter sends value to View

 ## Documentation